 Put simply, Two-Step Authentication sits beside the standard username/password login that most users are familiar with.
 When the user logs into their account they’re asked for a secondary method of authentication by entering a code either sent to their recovery email address or one generated using an authentication app, such as Google Authenticator.

-Enabling Two-Step Authentication
+User Settings for Two-Step Authentication

 - Log in as a domain administrator.